 But the number of problem gamblers continues to shoot up and it's clear that we need to do more..
 SO much more.

-And a year ago I had a life-saving heart operation and pledged the next 10 years to do something about it myself, and created a not-for-profit organisation "Back on Track" to get it done.
+And a year ago I had a wake up call (heart operation) and pledged the next 10 years to do something about it myself, and created a not-for-profit organisation "Back on Track" to get it done.

 Eventually we will address all forms of addiction, but right now it's Gambling.